How to Expedite VA Disability Claims

 Extreme Financial Hardship

 Veterans can request to expedite a VA disability claim if they are experiencing extreme financial hardship.
-Financial hardship can take different forms, but veterans can use certain types of evidence to support their request.
-Some useful evidence to submit could be:
+Financial hardship can take different forms, and veterans can use certain types of evidence to support their request.
+Useful evidence to submit might include:

 - Eviction notices